 But as one door to his career closed, another one opened.
 Lilja found a different career in his interest in strength training, and was able to help Northwestern improve after their athletic decline.

-“I convinced the athletic director to hire me as their strength coach,” he said.
+“I convinced the Athletic Director to hire me as their strength coach,” he said.
 “I guaranteed them our guys would play better physically, and we wouldn’t get our butts handed to us every Saturday.”

-“I told the athletic director to let me convert that into a weight room.
+“I told the Athletic Director to let me convert that into a weight room.
 Me, my brothers, and a guy I knew in construction built the weight room, and we built the equipment too,” Lilja said.

-The team continued to use that same weight room Lilja built up until 1995, when Northwestern finally raised enough money to buy updated equipment.
+The team continued to use that same weight room Lilja built up until 1995 when Northwestern finally raised enough money to buy updated equipment.
 But even as he was helping lead Northwestern to historic seasons, Lilja found himself helping part-time for the LFHS football team.

 Both his sons, Scott and Ricky (now a coach at LFHS), were playing at the time.
 Lilja’s career at Northwestern ended when he retired in 2011.
 But directly following his decision to retire, another opportunity came into his life.

-Head Coach Spagnoli asked Larry if he would be interested in coaching full-time.
+Head Coach Chuck Spagnoli asked Larry if he would be interested in coaching full-time.
 Unsure about coaching at the high school level, Lilja had a few doubts regarding whether or not he would enjoy it.
 Despite his uncertainty, Lilja took the offer and started weight training the Scouts.

 “Coach Spagnoli called, and coaching D1 to come down to the high school level, I didn’t think I would enjoy it that much,” he said.